Safen2614/other/writeups/template.md

 ## Course: sep 10
 ## Period: 3
 ## Concept: Basic HTML
+### Context

 ### Process

 In my SEP class I am learning how to make websites.
 I learned about a elements herf and more.
 But sometimes I get stuck like the FreeCodeCamp.
-I think I was stuck on the "Link to External Pages with Anchor Elements" I kept on looking at one line of code but when I just at all of it.
+I think I was stuck on the "Link to External Pages with Anchor Elements" I kept on looking at one line of code but when I just look at all of it.
 The mistake was that I copy it on top and I forgot about it. also when they just told as to nest it without showing it to us that was hard.
 When I made it to class and val went up and coded when she did nest I understand it better on how to do it nest.
 When I took the check in I got this question wrong "Which is the correct syntax for making an image a clickable link? (assume "#" refers to proper URLs)" I put
 ```<img href="#"><a src="#"></img>``` which was wrong the right one was ```<a href="#"><img src="#"></a>```